iluwatar/java-design-patterns/front-controller/README.md

 ## When to Use the Front Controller Pattern in Java

-* Web applications requiring a centralized mechanism for request handling.
+* The Front Controller design pattern is particularly useful for Java web applications that require a centralized mechanism for request handling.
 * Systems that need a common processing point for all requests to perform tasks such as authentication, logging, and routing.

 ## Real-World Applications of Front Controller Pattern in Java